Kgg2004/Zepto_ps/README.md

-All the documentation is provided in zepto_document_ps..
+All the documentation is provided in zepto_ps_document..